cloud-carbon-footprint/cloud-carbon-footprint/README.md

 Before deploying, you'll need to build the application and create the packages/api/.env and packages/client/.env file as detailed above.
 There are two scripts to populate these files as part of the Circle CI pipeline: [packages/cli/create_server_env_file.sh](packages/api/create_server_env_file.sh) and [client/create_client_env_file.sh](packgaes/client/create_client_env_file.sh).

-Once you've set up the CGP project and have the command line tools, Cloud Carbon Footprint can be deployed with
+Once you've set up the CGP project and have the command line tools, Cloud Carbon Footprint can be deployed with `./appengine/deploy-staging.sh` or `./appengine/deploy-production.sh`, depending on your environment.

-`./appengine/deploy.sh`

 Or if you want to use CircleCI, you can see the configuration for this in [.circleci/config.yml](.circleci/config.yml).